znanja/oauth2-spec/README.md

 # OAuth 2 Speicification

-This document explains the OAuth 2 specification as used by Velsoft.
+This document explains the OAuth 2 specification as used by znanja.
 This is a fork of the original document at draft 9.

 ## How to read this spec